Aaron Mooy: 2017–2019: Permanent transfer and Premier league debut

-On 15 June 2017, it was reported that Huddersfield had agreed a fee with Manchester City to sign Mooy on a permanent basis.
-The fee was reported to be an initial £8 million, potentially rising to £10 million depending on add-ons.
-City would also have a buy-back clause for Mooy.
-The transfer was finalised on 30 June.
+In June 2017, Huddersfield signed Mooy on a permanent basis for an initial £8 million, potentially rising to £10 million depending on add-ons, and a buy-back clause for Man City.
 Mooy made his Premier League debut for Huddersfield in their first game of the 2017–18 season, a 3–0 win over Crystal Palace, Mooy himself involved in two of the goals.
 He scored his first Premier League goal one week later, the only goal of the game as Huddersfield defeated Newcastle United.
 On 21 October 2017, Mooy scored the opening goal as Huddersfield upset Manchester United 2–1 in a Premier League clash at Kirklees Stadium.
 Following the match, a young fan gifted Mooy £5 for his performance, which he later donated to the club's Town Foundation—a charitable organization dedicated to supporting children in the local community.
 On 17 December, Mooy added his 3rd and 4th goal of the season, including a brace in the 89th minute from the penalty spot, securing a 4–1 win over Watford.
 He helped Huddersfield clinch survival on 9 May 2018, assisting Laurent Depoitre, to draw 1–1 at Stamford Bridge against Chelsea.

-After recovering from bad form in the early stages of the 2018–19 season, Mooy scored two goals, his second being a free kick past Rui Patrício, to secure a 2–0 win against Wolverhampton Wanderers, sending his side above the relegation zone.
-In addition to this, Mooy ended his 29 game run without scoring a goal.
-However, during December, Mooy sustained a knee injury after a match against Arsenal which consigned him on the sidelined for two months.
-From there, Huddersfield recorded 6 losses and 1 draw in their next 7 games, returning to the bottom of the table and manager David Wagner departing soon afterwards.
-Mooy returned to fitness in late January 2019, but his side form began to falter resulting in relegation after a 3–0 defeat to Crystal Palace before the end of March; equalling Derby’s record for the earliest relegation from the division.
-Mooy would look to depart the club, having a reported asking price set on $25 million valuation before the transfer window closed on 9 August.
+After recovering from bad form in the early stages of the 2018–19 season, Mooy scored two goals, his second being a free kick, to secure a 2–0 win against Wolverhampton Wanderers that took his side out of the relegation zone, and ending his 29 game run without scoring a goal.
+During December, Mooy sustained a knee injury after a match against Arsenal which consigned him to the sidelines for two months.
+Huddersfield recorded 6 losses and 1 draw in their next 7 games, returning to the bottom of the table, and manager David Wagner departed soon afterwards.
+Mooy returned to fitness in late January 2019, but his side's form faltered, culminating in relegation after a 3–0 defeat to Crystal Palace before the end of March; equalling Derby’s record for the earliest relegation from the division.
+Mooy looked to depart, having a reported asking price of $25 million in the summer transfer window.